itsgreggreg/developers/code-style-guide.md

 * **DO** use double quotes (`"`) as a string delimeter.
 * **DO** declare all variables up front without initialization.
-* **DON'T** mix variable declaration, initialization, and doing stuff within a single function.
-Reinforce that each function has these areas.
+* **DON'T** mix variable declaration, initialization, do stuff, and optionally returning a value within a single function.
+Reinforce that each function has these areas and that they go in that order.
 * **DO** use expression assignment to create functions `myFunc = function() { ... }`.
 * **AVOID** anonymous functions.
 Prefer to assign functions to variables and then pass in those variables into handlers.
 * **AVOID** chaining jquery methods.
 We have found that this additional concept can be confusing, especially since it typically involves unusual indentation.